gcsalzburg/gcsalzburg.github.io/_posts/2018-11-30-Interfaces.md

 categories: [opinions]
 tags: interface hmi distributed design technology

+teaser_img: interfaces0.jpg

+excerpt: Great interfaces are under threat.
+From screens.
+Think about every time you’ve tapped a screen and then looked elsewhere to check what happened.
+These products are letting you down, and centralised interfaces are to blame.
+The antidote?
+Distributed interfaces.
 ---

 Great interfaces are under threat.
 From screens.
 Think about every time you’ve tapped a screen and then looked elsewhere to check what happened.
 Recently I was driving an electric car and noticed exactly that: I went to charge it and plugged in the cable, only to turn around to check the connection was made.